Types of spark plugs

 Many car manufacturers are now using iridium spark plugs in their vehicles, so it’s important to stick with iridium when replacing the plugs rather than downgrading to platinum or copper/nickel.
 That could adversely affect the performance of the vehicle.

 A single platinum spark plug is similar to a copper/nickel spark plug, except that its center electrode has a platinum disc welded to the tip instead of an only nickel alloy.
 The platinum metal lasts longer than nickel alloy before being worn away.

 These plugs also generate more heat, which reduces carbon buildup.
 This is the recommended material for new cars with a coil-on-plug ignition system.

 Double Platinum Spark Plugs

-Double platinum spark plugs have platinum coating both the center and ground electrodes.
-This is more efficient and longer-lasting which makes these plugs a great choice for a wasted spark ignition system, which exerts more wear on both electrodes than do other ignition systems.
+Double platinum spark plugs have a platinum coating on both the center and ground electrodes.
+This is more efficient and longer-lasting which makes these plugs a great choice for a wasted spark ignition system, which exerts more wear on both electrodes than other ignition systems.